drukdev/Mobile-Verifier-Portal/README.md

 Mobile Verifier Portal
-A modern web application for mobile device verification built with React, Vite, and Tailwind CSS.
+A Mobile Verifier Web Portal, built with React, Vite, and Tailwind CSS.

-Features
-React 19 with Vite for fast development

-React Router for navigation

-React Hook Form for form management

-TanStack Table for data tables

-Tailwind CSS for styling

-ESLint for code quality

-TypeScript support
+Functional Feature:
+NDI can register verifier organization and register their webhook Verifying Organizations can creat proof request for the required attributes to be verifier Verifying Organization can manage verifier user and verifier role

 Getting Started
 Prerequisites